Lessons From the Life of Joseph

 To make a long story short, Joseph eventually put them in prison.
 There they started to recognize that their troubles resulted from what they had done to Joseph years earlier (verse 21).

-Just like Joseph, Christians today must not allow themselves to be drawn astray by these temptations.
+We should acknowledge our sins before God before they painfully find us out.
 However, through a series of tests, Joseph determined that they had matured beyond who they were when they showed such cruelty to him.
 Ultimately, Joseph saw that they were willing to sacrifice their lives to save his younger brother Benjamin (his mother’s second-born son).
 Joseph was unable to hold back his emotions any longer and revealed himself to them (Genesis 45:1-4).

 In all this, Joseph continued to show integrity, not seeking vengeance on his brothers.
 This is a valuable lesson for Christians today (Romans 12:17).